wp-plugins/simple-history/readme.txt

 to only use the secret RSS feed to keep track of the changes on you web site/WordPress installation.

 == Changelog ==

+= 0.3.2 =
+- fixed some php notice messages + some other small things I don't remember..

 = 0.3.1 =
 - forgot to escape html for posts